This post may include affiliate links. Thank you for your support.

 Obtaining a beautiful caramelized color on your crispy roasted brussels sprouts is super easy if you follow this handful of steps:

-• While you can roast brussels sprouts whole, if you want a golden brown, caramelized surface, make sure you halve the brussels sprouts (or quarter them if they are large), and place them cut-side down on a baking sheet.
+• Trim and Uniform Size.
+Make sure you trim off the tip of the stem and discard any blemished outer leaves before cutting them into a uniform size, ideally halving them or quartering them if they’re very large.
+While you can roast brussels sprouts whole, if you want a golden brown, caramelized surface, make sure you halve or quarter them and place them cut-side down on a baking sheet.

 • Make sure you coat your brussels sprouts with oil!
 The recipe for these maple glaze brussels sprouts calls for oil as well as a couple seasonings to ensure flavorful, crispy sprouts.